 I have observed that while people need a set starting point they also need to understand why things are working.
 This creates learning opportunities from the start and enables a gradual improvement, or even, transcendence of the practice.

 The martial arts model of “Shu (follow) Ha (break with) Ri (transcend)” is often used to justify this approach.
-But several several flaws exist in this logic.
+But there are several flaws in this logic.
 In the martial arts you are trying disengage your mind at first, not so in knowledge work In addition, no guidance on how to move from following (“Shu”) to breaking with (“Ha”) is provided.
 What’s worse, is that by defining Scrumbut in the way it has been, the belief that people who don’t “follow the rules” are somehow bad and get poor results.

 The worst flaw, however, is more insidious.
 It’s the loss of the opportunity to learn while using.
 This would be to provide the underlying model of the practice.
 People can ‘follow’ the practice while seeing how it applies the underlying principles involved.
 This enables them to learn how to use these principles and tailor the practices for their own situation.
 They never break with the underlying principle but will break with the practice and possibly even transcend it completely.
 But not the principle.